Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 How Can Poor Communication With My Ex During A Custody Case Cause Harm?

-Legally speaking, if every conversation with your ex is difficult, you’ll get an “order for Talking Parents”, meaning that all of your communication with your ex must happen through an app where it will be recorded.
-If you’re being snarky, if you’re being difficult, or if you’re being mean, your words and your tone will be visible in black and white and can be taken to court.
+Legally speaking, if every conversation with your ex is difficult, you can get an order for “Talking Parents”, meaning that all of your communication with your ex must happen through an app where it will be recorded.
+If you or the other party is constantly being snarky, difficult, or mean, the words and tone will be visible in black and white and can be taken to court.
+You can get orders regarding response time and final decision making.
+For the sake of your child, you must have decent, clear communication with the other parent.
+You can not simply go silent on them.

 Why Is Ignoring Court-Ordered Parenting Plans Risky During A Child Custody Dispute?